audioxide/data/data/posts/20200408-reviews-thundercat-it-is-what-it-is.md

 author: frederick-obrien

 review: >-
   *It Is What It Is* is what it is.
 Thundercat rides the album like a surfer hanging ten on the world’s smallest, smoothest, slowest wave.
-It’s drifting with style, a good time but not terribly eventful.
+It’s drifting with style; a good time but not terribly eventful.
 That will likely be enough for many listeners – and I certainly don’t begrudge the approach – it just seems a bit anticlimactic.

   You can tell on an intellectual level that the arrangements are sophisticated and sexy.
 The album knows its way around a bassline, and the harmonies are sunlit echoes.
 (Echoes.)
 I understand all that, and I hear it… I don’t necessarily feel it.
 The production is so polished and the grooves are so smooth you’d be forgiven for missing them entirely.